descope/swift-sdk/README.md

 }
 ```

-Authenticate the user in your application by starting one of the
+You can authenticate a user in your application by starting one of the
 authentication methods.
 For example, let's use OTP via email:

 ```swift